Purposes of Processing

 - Analyse who accesses our services, where improvements can be made and any trends which might occur – for monitoring and future planning purposes.

 By providing us with your personal data, you will be asked to give your consent for us to retain your personal data in our database.
 You have the right to have your data removed and terminate your membership at any time.
 For removal of data please email: email@example.com or call 0117 929 7537.

 This includes personal data that:

-· may be contained in our newsletter or other information circulated in the form of a photograph, comment, news article, or other content or submission you send via email, or that you ask a AUKB member of staff or volunteer to do so on your behalf (this will only ever be shared with your consent);
+- May be contained in our newsletter or other information circulated in the form of a photograph, comment, news article, or other content or submission you send via email, or that you ask an AUKB member of staff or volunteer to do so on your behalf (this will only ever be shared with your consent);

 Using Your Personal Data

 We may use your personal data as follows:

 - To send you information about the work we do and the work our Partners do

 - To respond to your comments and questions

 - To send you administrative information regarding your relationship with us;